SteveJustin1963/tec-SCOPE/README.md

 - joystick slew scope to new positions
 - remote control over modem, using defined protocols, TCS - Telescope Control System
 - camera mount + camera
-- photo compositing on pc
+- photo compositing on pc, Lucky Imaging technique -
 - MINT code with and without APU help
 - 7 Congruent Circles In A Regular Hexagon, use microwave oven glass.